ResursBank/ResursBank.github.io/docs/merchant-api-2-0/merchant-api-pos.md

 # Merchant API POS
-Created by Sara Wintherfrid Josefsson, last modified by Patric Johnsson on 2024-01-25

 > Generic, explanational documentationPlease note that the flow and its
 > requests below is an example and other flows or variations may exist.
 > Please advice with onboarding@resurs.se regarding specific actions